CSUN-IT/sword-api-uploader/README.md

 ## Regular File Path Environment Variables

-You need to add these environment variables if you are performing non-thesis deposits for regular files (such as course syllabi).
+You need to add these environment variables if you are performing non-thesis deposits for regular files (such as class syllabi).

 Add the following values to your `.env` file and then configure them appropriately based on their descriptions: